-Indicate clearly where the injury was seen and attach this to the Recording Appendix 2: Safeguarding Induction Sheet for new or supply staff and regular visitors or volunteers.
+Indicate clearly where the injury was seen and attach this to the Recording

+Appendix 2: Safeguarding Induction Sheet (sample text - completed form available from the school office) for new or supply staff and regular visitors or volunteers.

 We all have a statutory duty to safeguard and promote the welfare of children, and at our academy we take this responsibility seriously.